65 Gliders & Sailplanes

 Gliding Polars

 Maximizing the L/D of a sailplane is important, and in competitions where both gliding distance and speed are essential, the best L/D must be obtained at relatively high airspeeds.
-This is where the gliding polar becomes useful, an example being shown in the figure below.
+This is where the gliding polar becomes useful, an example being shown in Figure 19.

 Representative glide polar for a sailplane for two inflight weights, with and without water ballast.

-A gliding polar is equivalent to a classic hodograph for an airplane but is specific for descending flight.
+A gliding polar is similar in spirit to a hodograph because it relates velocity components, but it is used specifically as a performance plot for descending flight.
 It is a dimensional plot in terms of airspeed and rate of descent (sink rate).
-It can be constructed for any specific sailplane at a given weight and density altitude using some essential characteristics such as its flight weight, wing area, and drag polar.
-The airspeed is the true airspeed, which can be measured from the indicated airspeed corrected for density altitude and static position error effects, and the rate of descent can be measured using the variometer.
+It can be constructed for any particular sailplane at a given weight and density altitude using essential characteristics such as its flight weight, wing area, and drag polar.
+The airspeed is the true airspeed, calculated from the indicated airspeed and corrected for density altitude and static position error.
+The rate of descent can be measured using the variometer.

 Significance of the Polar

 The gliding polar shows two important flight conditions.
 The first is the airspeed to fly for the minimum sink rate or rate of descent, V_{\rm ms}.
-Flying at this airspeed will allow the sailplane to stay in the air for the maximum time, i.e., maximum flight endurance.
-It will also be the airspeed to fly while climbing in rising air, i.e., while circling in thermals to gain altitude.
-Notice from the polar that the minimum sink condition is close to the stall speed, so the sailplane must be flown precisely to avoid stalling.
-Pilots learn to do this by “feeling,” and experienced pilots will not “chase” the reading on the airspeed indicator because it lags what the sailplane is doing aerodynamically.
+Flying at this airspeed will allow the sailplane to stay in the air for the maximum time, i.e., maximum flight endurance, in still air.
+It is also a useful reference speed when climbing in rising air, although the actual speed to fly while circling in thermals depends on the thermal structure and the circling flight condition.
+Notice from the polar that the minimum sink condition occurs on the low-speed side of the polar, so the sailplane must be flown precisely while maintaining an adequate margin above stall.
+Pilots learn to do this by “feel,” and experienced pilots will not “chase” the reading on the airspeed indicator because it lags what the sailplane is doing aerodynamically.

 The airspeed for the second flight condition is the best glide ratio, V_{\rm bg}.
-A straight line drawn from the origin of the polar at (0,0) to any point on the polar gives the lift-to-drag ratio.
-The best glide ratio, which is independent of airspeed, is obtained when this line touches the polar at a tangent.
+A straight line drawn from the origin of the polar at (0, 0) to any point on the polar represents the glide angle, or equivalently, the ratio D/L, which is the inverse of the lift-to-drag ratio.
+The maximum lift-to-drag ratio, which occurs at a specific airspeed but is independent of weight, is obtained when this line touches the polar at a tangent.
 Notice from the polar that the best glide ratio is obtained at a higher airspeed when the sailplane is flown at a higher weight.
-Because the gliding airspeed is directly proportional to wing loading, i.e., the ratio of weight to wing area, all things being equal, a sailplane with a higher wing loading can glide at a higher airspeed and travel further in a given time.
+Because the gliding airspeed is proportional to the square root of wing loading, i.e., the ratio of weight to wing area, all things being equal, a sailplane with a higher wing loading can glide at a higher airspeed and travel further in a given time.

 In this latter regard, modern competition gliders carry jettisonable water ballast in the wings.
-The extra weight of water ballast is advantageous if the strong thermals and soaring conditions allow the sailplanes to climb in rising air.
+The extra weight of water ballast is advantageous when strong thermals and soaring conditions allow sailplanes to climb in rising air.
 Although heavier gliders have a slight disadvantage when climbing in thermals because they have a higher sink rate, they can achieve a higher airspeed at any given glide angle.
 This latter characteristic is advantageous in strong updraft conditions when sailplanes spend only a small amount of time climbing in thermals.
-The pilot can jettison the water ballast at any time and always before landing to minimize landing loads on the airframe.
+To minimize landing speeds and loads on the airframe, the pilot can jettison water ballast in flight; it is normally dumped before landing in accordance with the sailplane flight manual and operating conditions.

 Dissection of the Gliding Polar

-Using the small angle assumption is easily justified for a sailplane as the glide angles are inevitably less than 5 degrees.
+The small-angle assumption is easily justified for a sailplane, as the glide angles are inevitably less than 5 degrees.
 The rate of descent or sink speed is

 From a force equilibrium in a glide, as previously shown, the component of weight balances the drag, i.e.,